Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Why is summer called Pitta season?

-Summer's intense heat, long days, and sharp sunlight mirror Pitta dosha's qualities — hot, sharp, and intense.
-Just as cold, windy autumn naturally increases Vata, the heat of summer naturally increases Pitta in everyone's system, regardless of their birth constitution.
+Summer's intense heat, long days and sharp sunlight mirror Pitta dosha's qualities.
+Hot, sharp, intense.
+Just as cold, windy autumn naturally increases Vata, the heat of summer increases Pitta in everyone, regardless of birth constitution.

 What should I eat in summer according to Ayurveda?

-Favour cooling, sweet, bitter, and astringent foods: watermelon, cucumber, coconut, leafy greens, sweet fruits, basmati rice, and cooling herbs like mint, coriander, and fennel.
-Reduce spicy, sour, salty, and fermented foods, alcohol, and excessive caffeine.
+Favour cooling, sweet, bitter and astringent foods.
+Watermelon, cucumber, coconut, leafy greens, sweet fruits, basmati rice, cooling herbs like mint, coriander and fennel.
+Reduce spicy, sour, salty and fermented foods, alcohol and excess caffeine.

 How do I keep my skin healthy in summer Ayurveda?

-Use coconut oil instead of sesame oil for Abhyanga, apply aloe vera gel to sun-exposed skin, stay hydrated with room-temperature water, and favour bitter greens internally.
-Avoid midday sun exposure and harsh chemical skincare products.
+Use coconut oil instead of sesame for Abhyanga.
+Apply aloe vera gel to sun-exposed skin.
+Stay hydrated with room-temperature water.
+Favour bitter greens internally.
+Avoid midday sun and harsh chemical skincare.

 Can Vata types get Pitta imbalance in summer?

-Absolutely.
+Yes.
 All constitutional types accumulate Pitta during summer.
-Vata types may experience Pitta symptoms like skin rashes, acid reflux, or irritability alongside their usual Vata tendencies.
-The key is to add cooling practices while maintaining Vata-grounding routines.
+Vata types may notice skin rashes, acid reflux or irritability on top of their usual Vata tendencies.
+The fix is cooling practices while keeping Vata-grounding routines.

 What exercise is best in summer Ayurveda?

-Exercise during the cooler hours — early morning or evening.
+Exercise in the cooler hours.
+Early morning or evening.
 Swimming is ideal.
-Reduce intensity by 25-50% compared to cooler months.
-Avoid hot yoga, intense midday runs, and competitive sports during peak heat.
-Walking, gentle yoga, and cycling in shade are excellent choices.
+Reduce intensity by 25 to 50% compared to cooler months.
+Avoid hot yoga, intense midday runs and competitive sports during peak heat.
+Walking, gentle yoga and shaded cycling are excellent.

 Written by